oaragonsotelo/cse15l-lab-reports/lab-report-2.md

 ![img 5](/imgs_2/6.png)

-* From my attempt to run this testing.md file, I have found that it does work now.
+* From my attempt to run this -testing.md file, I have found that it does work now.
 Once the tester file was tweaked to not include an additional line after the last link.
-The symptom was the lack of output (infinite loop) in VS code, which may imply a bug in the getLinks method index iterator being unable to increment up to the last character in the mardown file, resulting in the infinte loop in the output.
+The symptom was the lack of output (infinite loop) in VS code, which caused a bug in the getLinks method index iterator being unable to increment up to the last character in the markdown file, resulting in the infinte loop in the output.